JzHuai0108/ekfmonoslam/README.md

 # 3. Test with data

-A test data can be retrieved from [here](https://pan.baidu.com/s/1c1IdiQO).
-Once downloaded, put the files and a folder within it to the ekfmonoslam/data folder.
-To run a test, in matlab navigate to the folder of ekfmonoslam/ekfmonocularslamv02, then run mainslamhuai_v002.m.
-Its first experiment should execute by default.
+A test data, "20130808", can be retrieved from [here](https://pan.baidu.com/s/1c1IdiQO).
+Once downloaded, put it to the ekfmonoslam/data folder.
+(1) To test GPS/IMU integration, open the folder ekfmonoslam/utilities in maplab, then run Test_EKF_filters.m under utilities/tests.

+(2) To test GPS/IMU/Monocular fusion, in matlab open the folder  ekfmonoslam/ekfmonocularslamv02, then run mainslamhuai_v002.m.

 # 4. Simulate noisy IMU data given ground truth poses